CocoaPods/CocoaPods/README.md

 ## Project Goals

-CocoaPods aims to improve the engagement with, and discoverability of, third party open-source Cocoa libraries.
+CocoaPods aims to improve the engagement with, and discoverability of, third-party open-source Cocoa libraries.
 These project goals influence and drive the design of CocoaPods:

 - Create and share libraries, and use them in your own projects,